Shopping & Sightseeing in Központi Vásárcsarnok

 Although I don’t live close to the market, I drop by quite often to

 - admire the attractively arranged seasonal produces, and

 - to pick up some exotic spice, quality meat, salami or pastry.

 I try to time my visit to the national days organised monthly, featuring gastro and cultural events of various nations.

 The three-storey hall offers you plenty to do and see at least for 1-2 hours.

 The Great Market Hall’s sheer size and splendor make it one of Budapest’s top attractions.

-Visit the Market on a guided tour to
+Visit the Market and Váci Street on a guided tour to